pineappletapped/VideoPlatform/README.md

 The Lineups panel now offers **Table** buttons to show each team's roster in a simple list overlay.
 There's also a **Match Result** button that displays the final score along with goal scorers and times based on the scoreboard log.

+### Match Logs & Real-time Clocks

+The scoreboard timer now runs client-side.
+Starting the clock records a start timestamp so overlay pages keep counting without constant database updates.
+The Scoreboard panel also includes **Match Log** buttons to record goals, substitutions and penalties with the current time.
+These entries can be shown as an overlay via the **Show Log** button.